bootstrapworld/curriculum/lessons/standard-deviation/langs/en-us/slides.md

 Without a measure of @vocab{spread}, just knowing the mean doesn't tell us enough about the shape of the data.

 When summarizing a column, we'd like to use a measure that gathers data from every value.
-We already have one method of measuring spread: calculating the Five Number Summary and using it to generate a box-plot.
+We already have one method of measuring spread: calculating the Five Number Summary and using it to generate a box plot.

 Unfortunately, that measure comes from only a small number of data points!
 If possible, we'd like to have a measure that summarizes the spread across _all_ the points.